cyborg-girl/FiniteStateMachine/README.md

 Examples:
-1. "ThisProgram is great" → positive meaning
+  1. "ThisProgram is great" → positive meaning. <br>
-2. "ThisProgram is stupid" → negative meaning
+  2. "ThisProgram is stupid" → negative meaning. <br>
-3. "ThisProgram is not ugly" → positive meaning
+  3. "ThisProgram is not ugly" → positive meaning. <br>